UK courts green investment to fuel carbon-cutting plans

 “The market is going green,” he added.

-Among pledges from the one-day meeting at London’s Science Museum was a partnership with Bill Gates’ Breakthrough Energy Catalyst to drive 200 million pounds ($275 million) of private-sector investment in green power programs in the U.K.
+Among pledges from the one-day meeting at London’s Science Museum was a partnership with Bill Gates’ Breakthrough Energy Catalyst to drive 200 million pounds ($275 million) of private sector investment in green power programs in the U.K., matching the same amount from the government.

+The money will finance development in the U.K. of four key green tech areas: green hydrogen, long-term storage for renewable but intermittent energy sources like wind and solar, sustainable aviation fuels and directly capturing carbon dioxide from the air.

+The former Microsoft CEO said those technologies are uneconomical now but pouring money into their development would help drive innovation to make them affordable.

+“We will scale those up and bring down that cost, so we’ll get these to the same place we are today with solar and onshore wind and so they can be scaled up to reduce emissions," Gates said in a discussion with Johnson on the summit stage.

+Gates wasn't the only billionaire making big sustainable funding pledges Tuesday.
+The philanthropic organization of former New York Mayor Michael Bloomberg, who's a U.N. special climate envoy, and the International Solar Alliance said they're teaming up to work on the goal of mobilizing $1 trillion in investments for solar power in the alliance’s 80 member countries.

-The government says the gathering has attracted pledges of 10 billion pounds ($13.8 billion) in new overseas investment.
+The U.K. government says its Global Investment Summit attracted pledges of 10 billion pounds ($13.8 billion) in new overseas investment.

 Johnson is set to host world leaders in Glasgow, Scotland, at the end of the month for a U.N. climate summit.
 Known as COP26, the meeting is widely seen as the last chance to hold global warming to 1.5 degrees Celsius above pre-industrial levels.

-He said Britain has a responsibility to lead the world in decarbonizing, because as the birthplace of the industrial revolution, “we were the first to knit the deadly tea cosy of CO2 that is now driving climate change.”
+He said Britain has a responsibility to lead the world in decarbonizing because it was the birthplace of the industrial revolution.
+Wealthy countries must help poorer nations cut their carbon emissions by financing green technology, the prime minister said.

+“We, in the U.K., have been pumping this stuff into the air for 200 years," Johnson said.
+“Those countries haven’t, and they’re going to need help to reduce their CO2 output, and the only way that help can be given in the volume required is massive private sector investment."

 The government said Tuesday that no new gas boilers will be installed after 2035, and from next year, households will be able to get grants of 5,000 pounds ($7,000) to replace gas boilers with low-carbon heat pumps.